|Ghost of Christmas Past models Mike Peraza|

-|Ken stops by Christmas Carol to supervise my model building|
+|Ken stops by Christmas Carol to check out my model sets|

-|John Lasseter and Mike Peraza check scene on moviola|
+|John Lasseter and Mike Peraza check scene on Ub Iwerks moviola|

 He was going to animate Scrooge hanging onto Jimminy with his tiny umbrella for the trip to the past and had just gone over the scene in storyboards next door with Burny.
 He was as excited as I was about various ways we might re-stage the scenes and after we brainstormed it for a bit, I roughed out some layouts and gave them to him to follow.
 I had really wanted to involve the audience in a roller-coaster ride over London rooftops.
 I did a few crazy tests that were kind of fun and full of potential but only one scene was actually cut into the reel and unfortunately what you see on film is our first only take of that action.
 John added some creative personality bits having Scrooge attempt to crawl ON TOP of the slippery umbrella during their flight which definitely added to the sequence.
-But oh If we could only go back and redo it with the resources and experience we have now, ... sigh.
+But oh, If we could only go back and redo it with the resources and experience we have now, ... sigh.

 |Warm watercolor, wrinkled paper and ink - Mike Peraza|